 Down The Mountain, We Go…

-At this point, it was about 5:00pm and we still needed to head back down the mountain and catch a train back to Wengen!
-We were heading to Thun, Switzerland that evening and daylight was running out.
+After the thrill walk adventures, we decided to head back down the mountain and catch a train back to Wengen!
+We were heading to Thun, Switzerland later that evening and daylight was running out.

 Once we made it back down to Murren, we walked through the town and saw some beautiful flowers in Murren.
 They were so colorful and a cheery end to our amazing day!